zwave-js/node-zwave-js/packages/zwave-js/api.md

     unwrapCommands(msg: Message & ICommandClassContainer): void;
     updateLogConfig(config: DeepPartial<LogConfig>): void;
     updateOptions(options: DeepPartial<EditableZWaveOptions>): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateUserAgent(components: Record<string, string | null | undefined>): void;
+    get userAgent(): string;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen waitForCommand<T extends ICommandClass>(predicate: (cc: ICommandClass) => boolean, timeout: number): Promise<T>;